jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 > Just as a small tl:dr on how the files are hosted.
 Basically the files are hosted as a website, the root folder of the website contains the several subfolders.
 > These subfolders have the names 0 1 2 etc., which corresponds to the application id's defined inside the `applications.sqlite` database
+>
-> Each subfolder then contains all the binaries for that application + a files called `hashes.txt`.
+> Each subfolder then contains all the binaries for that application
+> \+ a file called `Hashes.txt`.
 This file contains all the hashes for the binaries of that application.
+> \+ a file called `Split.txt`, which may or may not be empty.
+It contains the path to files that were bigger than a certain amount in megabytes and that have been split into smaller chunks.
+> > We split files that are larger than 99MBs into smaller chunks in order to stay below the 100MB size limit that GitHub imposes.
+(We host the binaries of the applications using GitHub pages)
 >
 > This makes it so that when we want to download a specific file of a given application.
 We can do that by going visiting the following url: `base url` + `subfolder (a number representing the applicationId)` + `path to file`

-#### Hashing the files
+#### Hashing & splitting the files
 - Create a "root" directory
 - Create a subfolder for each of the applications; the name of a subfolder should be the *id* of the application whose files will be in the subfolder
 - Place the binaries of the application in the subfolder